 The Docker Hub provides a central place for publishing the Docker images.
-The Docker images used at Travis are hosted there.
+Some Docker images used at Travis are hosted there.

 The YaST images are stored at the yastdevel Docker Hub organization.

-The Docker images are periodically rebuilt, the rebuild is triggered by the Jenkins jobs (e.g. docker-trigger-yastdevel-ruby-latest).
+The Docker images on Docker Hub are periodically rebuilt, the rebuild is triggered by the Jenkins jobs (e.g. docker-trigger-yastdevel-ruby-latest).
 Images for the master branch are built more often than the ones corresponding to maintenance branches.

 There is also defined an upstream dependency to the base